RakhithJK/dbeaver-cloudbeaver-wiki/Adding-new-database-drivers.md

 1. Add driver in DBeaver
 2. Configure this driver in CloudBeaver

-If a driver ais lready included in DBeaver, then you can skip the first step.
+If a driver is already included in DBeaver, then you can skip the first step.

 ### What is special about CloudBeaver compared to DBeaver?